nottomw/secchat/README.md

 ## Secchat
 ### Info
-Fun with crypto and network.
+Fun with crypto and networking.

 Currently used:
 - net: Asio (not boost::asio)